-Mapping With the assistance of the teacher, students make a map of the stage relationship between mathematical concepts (transformation geometry) and ethnomathematics Explanatory Students learn mathematical concepts (transformation geometry) with stage the help of the Geogebra application and communicate what is learned, share, appreciate what is learned in various forms Reflection Summarizing what is learned both knowledge of mathematical stage concepts (geometry of transformations) and cultural values developed - in the learning process
+Stages Activity Exploration Student activities explore mathematical ideas in culture.
+Students are stage given material about culture Mapping With the assistance of the teacher, students make a map of the stage relationship between mathematical concepts (transformation geometry) and ethnomathematics Explanatory Students learn mathematical concepts (transformation geometry) with stage the help of the Geogebra application and communicate what is learned, share, appreciate what is learned in various forms Reflection Summarizing what is learned both knowledge of mathematical stage concepts (geometry of transformations) and cultural values developed in the learning process

-Based on the results of observations during learning, it is known that all students are very enthusiastic about each stage of learning given, especially during the mapping stage.
+From the results of the learning notes, it is known that all students are very satisfied with each stage of learning taught, especially in the mapping period.